 National Theatre Live, is a broadcast filmed in front of a live audience in a theatre, with cameras carefully positioned to ensure that cinema audiences get the ‘best seat in the house’.
 Launched in 2009 it has broadcast more than 40 productions utilizing satellites to broadcast to theatres throughout Europe and the US.
 Over 5.5 million people have experienced these productions in over 2,000 venues.

-Two of our season’s productions will be broadcast LIVE at 2:00PM.
+The production of I’m Not Running will be broadcast LIVE at 2:00PM.

 All seats are General Admission.